dshgna/blog-archive/posts/ReactBlog.md

-This post details how I learned React JS by developing my current blog.
-React is a Javascript library developed by Facebook to render user interfaces.
-Lightweight and simple, I greatly enjoyed the development experience.
+Building my blog from scratch was on my todo list for a very long time.
+Finally, I managed to get the dream realized and learn ReactJS in the process.

-A majority of bloggers use Jekyll, the awesome static site generator that powers Github.
+The majority of Github bloggers use Jekyll, the awesome static site generator that powers Github.
 While I enjoyed the overall experience of using Jekyll, I wanted to experiment with building my own blog, grounds up.
 I initially used a simple one paged site using an amalgam of Bootstrap, Javascript and JQuery.
 Then I decided I wanted something more robust, and learnt React JS in the process.

 ## Prototyping
  - Visual Design - My UI design was inspired by another [blog](http://dillinger.io/) and was minimalistic, consisting of a sidebar and content area.